diagrams/diagrams-doc/doc/manual.rst

-If you want to place two diagrams next to each other using the local origin of the *second* diagram, you can use something like `beside' = flip . beside . negateV`, that is, use a vector in the opposite direction and give the diagrams in the other order.
+If you want to place two diagrams next to each other using the local origin of the *second* diagram, you can use something like `beside' = flip . beside . negated`, that is, use a vector in the opposite direction and give the diagrams in the other order.

 Since placing diagrams next to one another horizontally and vertically